lucifayr/archwiki-rs/README.md

 ```

 ### File locations
-All file paths use the the [directories](https://crates.io/crates/directories) crate
+All file paths use the [directories](https://crates.io/crates/directories) crate

 #### The page file